Sundaybrian/wissenpos/README.md

 ## Wissenpos

-A fullstack app (frontend, backend) for restaurant management
+Backend for the restaurant management

 ## Docs